 Carolina Reaper | 1,500,000-2,300,000 |

 Unfortunately, not all my guests like the taste of green peppers which means I usually have to offer a different kind of appetizer.
-The good news is I got you covered with this awesome collection of Appetizer Recipes.
+The good news is I’ve got you covered with this awesome collection of Appetizer Recipes.

-📋 Gather your Ingredients
+Gather your Ingredients

-🥣 How to make Green Pepper Jelly
+How to Make Green Pepper Jelly

-Place chopped peppers in a blender.
-Blend on medium speed until fine.
-Combine the sugar and cider vinegar with the blended peppers in a large saucepan.
+- Combine the sugar and apple cider vinegar with the blended peppers in a large saucepan.

-Add the pectin and food coloring and stir together for approximately 2 minutes.
-Pour into jars.
-Store in refrigerator once jars have cooled down.
+- Add the liquid pectin and green food coloring and stir together for approximately 2 minutes.

 Green Pepper Jelly